 The Explore Ecology School Gardens Program connects children to nature and teaches them how to grow their own organic food using the garden as an outdoor classroom.

 Growing Healthy Minds, Bodies, and Little Green Thumbs

-Our Garden Educators teach children how to grow food in elementary schools throughout Santa Barbara County.
+Our Garden Educators teach children how to grow food in 29 elementary schools throughout Santa Barbara County.
 Using the garden as an outdoor classroom, students learn about Planting, Cultivating, Harvesting, Composting, and Nutrition.
 Students in our School Gardens Program grow organic vegetables, healthy bodies, and lasting friendships.

 For over 25 years, Explore Ecology has been a vital force for garden education, providing schools and youth groups with on-site gardening and composting lessons, teacher trainings, garden consultations, and Garden Curriculum.

-Contact Alex for more information.
+Contact Lindsay for more information.

-- SB Community Academy
+- Community Academy

 - El Camino

 - Goleta Family School

 - Isla Vista

 - La Canada